 VWINX: A Good Source Of Income

-The VWINX is an income ETF with diversified equity and bond holdings.
+The VWINX is a mutual fund with diversified equity and bond holdings.

 With debt markets distressed and expectations of higher interest artes, some investors have abandoned bonds.